Senior Designer

 4. Create custom iconography using closely cropped images

 Rise doesn’t have a lot of options when it comes to icons, and even if it did, custom iconography is always the better choice.
 Our workaround?
-Our designers create custom icons on a square canvas, closely crop them, and save them at a size between 80×80 and 150×150 pixels.
+Our designers create custom icons on a square canvas, crop them closely, and save them at a size between 80×80 and 150×150 pixels.
 From there, these icons can be loaded and placed as images anywhere in your course.

 Custom checkmark icon above a Learning Check section for an in-course quiz.